hexaedron/openvpn_xorpatch_2.6.12/README.md

 # openvpn_xorpatch_2.6.12
-XOR patch for OpenVPN 2.6.12
+XOR patch for OpenVPN 2.6.12.
+Based on https://github.com/clayface/openvpn_xorpatch

 Works for me in OPNsense 24.7.3_1 (FreeBSD 14.1)